-Save-the-Date!
-Departmental Research Day – March 18, 2025 | 8:00 a.m. to 4:30 p.m.
+March 18, 2025 | 7:30 a.m. to 4:30 p.m. | Interprofessional Education Building

 We welcome the 2025 J. Leonard Goldner, MD Visiting Professor and featured speaker, Serena Hu, MD.
 She is professor and vice chair of the Department of Orthopaedic Surgery and (by courtesy) Neurosurgery, and chief of the Division of Spine Surgery at Stanford University School of Medicine.
 Dr. Hu completed her orthopedic surgery residency at the Hospital for Special Surgery in New York and her fellowship training in spine and scoliosis surgery at Rancho Los Amigos Rehabilitation Center in Downey, California.

-Additionally, we are excited to welcome and feature Elizabeth R. Skidmore, PhD, OTR/L, FAOTA, FACRM, Associate Dean for Research, SHRS; Professor, Department of Occupational Therapy, University of Pittsburg, School of Health and Rehabilitation Sciences.
+Additionally, we are excited to welcome and feature Elizabeth R. Skidmore, PhD, OTR/L, FAOTA, FACRM, Associate Dean for Research, SHRS; Professor, Department of Occupational Therapy, University of Pittsburgh, School of Health and Rehabilitation Sciences.

 2023 Poster Award Recipients